addap/egalax-rs/Readme.md

 ```

 I'm still not sure what everything here means but apparently there are two kinds of reports, one being a "Pointer(Pointer)", the other a "Touch Screen(Stylus)".
-Both have buttons with binary state (logical minimum = 0 & logical maximum = 1) that are represented by 2 bits (report count = 2 & report size = 1).
+Both have 2 buttons with binary state (logical minimum = 0 & logical maximum = 1) that are represented by 1 bit each (report count = 2 & report size = 1).
 Then follow 6 bits of padding to complete a byte.
-Afterwards come the X and Y coordinates with 16 bits each (I assume the push & pop in the second report somehow apply the 16 bit report size to both).
+Afterwards come the X and Y coordinates with 16 bits each (I assume the `Push` & `Pop` in the second report somehow apply the 16 bit report size to both).

 In total this maps nicely to the values we see from the hidraw interface.
 The hidraw documentation tells us that "On a device which uses numbered reports, the first byte of the returned data will be the report number; the report data follows, beginning in the second byte."
 That means the first byte `m[0]` that was a constant `0x2` designates the second type of HID reports for the touch screen interface.
 The second byte `m[1]` includes two bits for the buttons and the rest is constant.
 Bytes `m[5:2]` then contain the X and Y value, although from my tests the Y position came first.

-While the first bit for the button is also what we observed, the second bit `m[1][1]` was a constant `1` and I am not aware of a second button that triggers it.
+While the first `m[1][0]` as a "finger is touching" button is also what we observed, the second bit `m[1][1]` was a constant `1` and I am not aware of a second button that triggers it.
-The report descriptor mentions its usage as "In Range" and from analyzing the source code of the manufacturer's driver below my theory is that bits `m[1][2:1]` indicate the screen resolution, so bit `m[1][1]` should have also been declared as constant instead of a button.
+The report descriptor mentions its usage as "In Range".
+From analyzing the source code of the manufacturer's driver (below) my theory is that bits `m[1][2:1]` indicate the screen resolution, so bit `m[1][1]` should have also been declared as constant instead of a button.

-Also, the minimum and maximum values for X (min 30, max 4040) and Y (min 60, max 4035) from the report descriptor seem to be wrong.
+Also, the minimum and maximum values for X (min 30, max 4040) and Y (min 60, max 4035) from the report descriptor are not what I observed.
+That could be due to some of the touchscreen lying under the plastic bezel or an insufficient default calibration.
 From trying to touch the outermost part of the monitor, both values actually seem to range from ca. 300 to ca. 3750.
 Using the reported min and max values therefore results in a wrong cursor position.
 So manual calibration is unavoidable if we want to avoid magic numbers in our binary.

-#### 2. Using the manufacturer's driver
+#### 3. Using the manufacturer's driver

 So it turns out there was a [driver from the manufacturer](https://www.eeti.com/drivers_Linux.html) the whole time.
 While reading the raw HID reports and the HID report descriptors gives us an idea of how to parse the data, we can get an even better idea by analyzing this driver.